miroslavveljanoski/acme-web-design/development-strategy.md

 ### Repo

-This user story was developed on a branch called `html structure`?
+This user story was developed on a branch called `html structure`

 ### HTML

-what did you change in the HTML and why?
+Write the HTML structure of the page with using HTML semantic elements?

 ### CSS

-what did you change in the CSS and why?
+There is no styling yet in this step?

-## 2. ...
+## 2. User Story: Styling Header

-...

-...
+**As a visitor I want to see the style of the header**

+### Repo

+This user story was developed on a branch called `header`

+### HTML

+There is no HTML in this step

+### CSS

+General styling of the body, the header and navigation menu

 ## Finishing Touches